jenkinsci/robot-plugin/doc/README.md

 A new flag `countSkippedTests` has been added to the pipeline step to allow users to choose whether to count skipped tests in the pass percentage calculation.

+## Robot Framework <3.0 compatibility

-The plugin still supports RF 3.x, but no longer takes criticality into account.
-If you want to use RF 3.x with criticality, please downgrade to the last major version (4.0.0)
+If you want to use RF 3.x with criticality, please downgrade to the major version 4.0.0.
+Plugin versions 5.x support RF 3.x as well, but no longer takes criticality into account.

 ## Overall Screenshots